 There were four girls Pat, Margaret, Eunice and Lillian and two brothers, Norman (AIF) and Dan (RAAF).
 Steve attended Mundijong School for his primary education and then Perth Boys Technical School.
 Until his enlistment Steve worked at the local brick works and Rose’s Farm.

 With the 2/4th Reinforcements, Stephen Gleeson sailed from Fremantle on the ‘Aquitania’ to Singapore in 1942.
 Amongst the reinforcements were his mates Bill Swann, George Leipold and Syd Darby.
 Read about the Five from Mundijong.

 Steve left Singapore with H Force Group 3 on 8th May 1942.
 Initially this was an all-Australian force under the command of Lt-Col R.F.
 Oakes.
 This group later collected further POWs to make up 500 Australians, 200 British and some Americans.

-H Force suffered some of the greatest death rates on the railway.
+H Force suffered some of the largest number of death rates on the railway.
 Harsh conditions, little food and rains resulted in cholera, beriberi, malaria and tropical abscesses as well as ever-frequent bashings by guards.

 Steve developed a tropical ulcer on his leg, which required amputation below his knee.
 His amputation would have taken place with minimal or no anaesthetic and under tenuous conditions including limited medical tools.
 His strength of character was essential to his recovery as was the dedication of the soldiers who acted as medical orderlies and the doctors.

 When H Force returned to Changi December 1943 Steve remained at the hospital at Kanchanaburi.
 He would have initially been sent to Australian General Hospital at Roberts Barracks then to Changi Gaol Camp.

 Whilst at Changi he overcame a bout of malaria, cholera and had his appendix removed.
 Steve also acquired an artificial leg made for him by other amputees under the guidance of WO Arthur Purdon, 2/30th Battalion.
 The leg was made from a crashed Japanese plane.